calebmadrigal/calebmadrigal-blog/blog/content/posts/what-in-me-dwells.md

 This craving is for more
 Than I can ever tell.
 But if you feel this feeling
-You know what within me dwells.
+You know what in me dwells.
 </pre>

 * Author: Caleb Madrigal